A traditional Norwegian harbor bath is resurrecting as an entertainment plaza, literally emerging from the water in topographical layers of concrete.

 To celebrate the 300th anniversary of the city of Arendal, the harbor bathroom has been reinvented once again.
 This time from the Norwegian architectural firm Snøhetta, former author of a gigantic Norwegian naval project, which I told you about here.
 To maintain the functionalism and "modernist spirit" of the former pavilion, Snøhetta designed a multipurpose building that includes a minimalist-style emerged island.

-“In restoring the traditional harbor bathroom to its original glory, we realized that the volumetric response had to speak a different architectural language.
-It's our way of honoring the proud 30s bathroom history, ”says the project manager Marius Hauland Næss.
+"In restoring the traditional harbor bathroom to its original glory, we realized that the volumetric response had to speak a different architectural language.
+It is our way of honoring the proud bathroom history of the 30s," says the head of the project Marius Hauland Naess.

 A square that emerges from the sea